petterssonb/portfolio-project/README.md

 - **Alerts**: By also handling the alerts in the frontend based on the timer of the offline status, the solution eliminates the need for additional backend processing, further reducing operational costs.
 - **Scalable Architecture**: This approach offloads computation from the backend, ensuring the system remains lightweight and scalable while maintaining robust functionality for monitoring device states.

+### **Why Send the Latest Temperature as an Alert When a Threshold Is Met?**

+- **Critical Information Delivery**: In industrial and scientific environments, temperature-sensitive materials and experiments require constant monitoring to prevent catastrophic losses.
+By integrating a real-time alerting mechanism, critical temperature thresholds can immediately trigger alerts to designated personnel, ensuring timely intervention.

+- **Preventing Catastrophic Losses**: This feature was inspired by a real-world incident at the Karolinska Institute in Sweden, where a freezer failure during the holiday period caused a temperature rise, destroying invaluable biological research materials, including blood and other sensitive samples.
+Due to delays in alerting the responsible teams, critical action was not taken in time, resulting in irreparable damage to years of research and impacting hundreds of scientists' careers.
+[Read more about the incident here](https://www.svt.se/nyheter/lokalt/stockholm/fryshaveri-pa-ki-aratal-av-forskning-forstord).

+- **Efficient Monitoring**: By only sending alerts when a critical threshold is breached, the system ensures that users are not overwhelmed with constant updates but are immediately notified of actionable conditions.
+This reduces the cognitive load on monitoring teams while still providing essential information when it matters most.

+- **Timely Action**: Real-time alerts ensure that corrective measures can be taken before a situation escalates, mitigating potential risks to experiments, equipment, and overall operations.
+This approach enhances reliability and fosters confidence in automated environmental monitoring systems.

 ---

 ## **Table of Contents**